OpenVoiceOS/ovos-technical-manual/docs/gui_service.md

 - wolfram alpha times out - music player page is the active `namespace`

 - music ends and page times out - homescreen is the active `namespace`

+> **NOTE**: GUI does not yet support Session, in the future namespaces will be tracked per Session allowing remote clients to each have their own GUI state

 ## GUI Plugins